Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Discussion

-\citet{Chiang_13} outlined three major phases of cluster evolution.
+\citet{Chiang_17} outlined three major phases of cluster evolution.
 In the early phase ($z \gtrsim 5$), protoclusters begin forming in the densest regions through an "inside-out" process, with accelerated central star formation.
 The intermediate phase ($z \sim 5-1.5$) involves rapid stellar mass assembly and structural growth, while the late phase ($z < 1.5$) is marked by satellite accretion and gradual suppression of star formation.
 Our protocluster candidates at $z > 5$ are likely in the early phase, undergoing active mass assembly with significant variation in their properties.
 As noted by \citet{Perez-Martinez_23}, even protoclusters at the same redshift may be at different evolutionary stages, leading to diverse environmental effects.
 Thus, combining all overdensities into a single subsample may average meaningful variations \citep{Morishita_25}.
-Case by case investigations of individual protocluster at $z>5$ are subject to future study (Li et al. In prep).
+Case-by-case investigations of individual protoclusters at $z>5$ are subject to future study \citep{Li_25c}.
 In short, the environmental effects on the MZR are complex.
-The enhanced metallicities we observe in $z > 5$ protoclusters are consistent with accelerated star formation in overdense regions \citep{Helton_24} and align with our non-equilibrium chemical evolution models.
+The enhanced metallicities we observe in $z > 5$ protoclusters are consistent with accelerated star formation in overdense regions \citep{Helton_24,Morishita_25c} and align with our non-equilibrium chemical evolution models.
 Strangulation due to tidal effects is also a plausible contributor to faster metal enrichment \citep{Peng_15}.
 Ram pressure stripping could enhance metallicities, but its role remains uncertain given the likely cooler ICM conditions in early protoclusters at $z > 5$.